MarvinXLII/OctopathTravelerJobRandomizer/README.md

 **ABOUT**

-This is the beginnings of a randomizer for Octopath Traveler (Steam version).
-Check out [mastermind1919's](https://github.com/mastermind1919/OctopathBossRandomizer/releases) for a compatible boss randomizer!
+This is a randomizer for Octopath Traveler (Steam and Switch versions).
+Check out [mastermind1919's](https://github.com/mastermind1919/OctopathBossRandomizer/releases) for a compatible boss randomizer! (compatible with Steam only)

 **OPTIONS**